black-parrot-sdk/black-parrot-sdk/README.md

 ### Testing your test
 RTL waveform debugging is hard.
 That's why, before we run new programs on BlackParrot, we want to run them in Dromajo to verify that the software is working.
-Luckily, we've already built dromajo as part of make sdk.
+Luckily, we've already built Dromajo as part of make sdk.
+The version of Dromajo built has been modified to behave exactly as BlackParrot does and is found here: https://github.com/bsg-external/dromajo.
+There is further documentation on Dromajo in that repo.

     ./install/bin/dromajo --host [--enable_amo] [--ncpus=1] [--trace] ./prog/custom/foobar.riscv